JialunZhai/NYU-file/README.md

 TANG.TXT: multiple candidates found
 ```

-### Recover a contiguously-allocated file with SHA-1 hash
+### Recover a non-contiguously allocated file with SHA-1 hash

 **Note**: This option will perform a brute force algorithm.
 To avoid endless search, **only the first 12 clusters of the disk will be searched**.